-☐ The Citizens' Advisory Committee - Composed of MPO-wide representatives whose input provides a citizens' perspective on important transportation related
+The Citizens' Advisory Committee - Composed of MPO-wide representatives whose input provides a citizens' perspective on important transportation related committees which help guide the development of necessary plans and projects required

-The Executive Policy Committee - Composed of elected and appointed officials from the participating agencies.
+- ☐ The Technical Coordinating Committee Composed of technical staff of the participating agencies that are responsible for reviewing and recommending approval of major transportation system plans, projects, and studies. - ☐ The Executive Policy Committee Composed of elected and appointed officials from the participating agencies.
 The Committee is the approving body for the MPO and makes decisions regarding program content and the adoption of plans and studies required for implementation of the transportation planning program.

 The Annual Report is designated in the Operations Plan as one of the transportation products to be presented to the MPO's three transportation process committees.
 The report is required to provide an overview of the MPO activities.
-Included in this report is information on the MPO's financial expenditures during the 2016 calendar year on an overall basis and on a program line item basis.
+Included in this report is information on the MPO's financial expenditures during the 2017 calendar year on an overall basis and on a program line item basis.
 Also included are brief descriptions of activities associated with each line item.